-The mayor-council form is the most common structure for cities in Oregon.
-Within this form are both the "weak mayor" and "strong mayor" forms of the mayor-council form of government.
+The mayor-council form can either have a "weak mayor" or "strong mayor" form of government.
 Under a weak mayor, the elected council is the basic policy making body in the city.
 The mayor has no formal authority outside the council, and unless, specified by charter, has no veto power over council decisions.
 Under a strong mayor, the mayor essentially serves as the head administrative manager of the city.

 While there is no appointed city manager, the mayor may appoint an assistant to oversee the general supervision and control over appointed city officers and employees.
 Rather than reporting directly to the city council, as may be the case under the councilmanager form of government, the mayor's assistant reports directly to the mayor.